kush-bhardwaj/kush-bhardwaj/README.md

 ---

 ## 🔥 Quote That Drives Me
-> “Code is like humor.
-When you have to explain it, it’s bad.” — Cory House
+> “Backend is not visible, but it makes everything possible.” — Kush Bhardwaj

 ---